lapinek/platform-scripting/README.md

     Behavior of a particular script type can be be adjusted in AM console at Configure > Global Services > Scripting > Secondary Configurations > _Server-Side Script Type_.

     Scripts included in the default AM configuration can serve as a great source of example scripting for the script types supported in AM.
+The scripts can be found in the AM console under Realms > _Realm Name_ > Scripts.

     > The Decision node script for authentication trees example script is very basic; for this one, see the [example](#examples-ams-tree) provided in this writing.
-The default scripts can be found in the AM console under Realms > _Realm Name_ > Scripts.

 ### <a id="overview-am-server-side"></a>AM > Server-side